jk123121/startup/README.md

 Learned more how to modify main to make my startup look better

 learned to check ID more so the js can be integrated correctly

+Learned how to separate front and back end using express